Skip to content

 Error Handling

-All API errors are returned as a flat JSON envelope with the following shape:
+Validation and rate-limit errors are returned as a flat JSON envelope with the following shape:

 {